wikivitas/RTR105/README.md

 ```
 #!/bin/bash

-# the first string of the script isn't a comment
+:<<The first string of
+the script isn't a comment
-# it's a path of shell which will be using here
+It's a path of shell which
+will be using here

 mkdir EFG               # to create EFG directory
 mkdir HIJ               # to create HIJ directory